DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 ## User Stories

 ### User
-1. As a user, I want to be able to test my knowledge in HTML, CSS, and JavaScript with an ineractive quiz.
+1. As a user, I want to be able to test my knowledge in HTML, CSS, and JavaScript with an interactive quiz.
 2. As a user, I want to be able to choose the level of difficulty I want to be tested at.
-3. As a user, I want to be able to distingish between when I got an answer correct or an answer incorrect.
+3. As a user, I want to be able to distinguish between when I got an answer correct or an answer incorrect.
 4. As a user, I want to know which answer was correct should I get the answer incorrect.
-5. As a user, I want to be provided with a tally of the score I have recieved.
+5. As a user, I want to be provided with a tally of the score I have received.
 6. As a user, I want to be able to turn the sound off should I want to.
 7. As a user, I want to provide feedback to the owner, and be informed that said feedback has been sent.